 As mentioned before, OpenDaylight controller supports several connection schemes between control and data planes, i.e. each switch could be statically connected to one, more than one or all of the controllers.
-Instead, we propose a load balanced approach providing a dynamic selective switch-controller connection scheme.
+In this section, we propose a load balanced approach providing a dynamic selective switch-controller connection scheme.